 CARL NIELSEN INTERNATIONAL COMPETITION

 The joint winners of the 2016 competition were Jiyoon Lee from South Korea and Liya Petrova from Bulgaria, both studying in Berlin with Kolja Blacher and Antje Weithaas respectively.
-The prize was split accordingly with each young violinist receiving 11 000 euros, a recording on Orchid Classics with the Odense Symphony Orchestra and a European tour.
+The prize was split accordingly with each young violinist receiving 11 000 euros and a recording on Orchid Classics with the Odense Symphony Orchestra.